oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

-Authorization and resource servers SHOULD use mechanisms for sender- constrained access tokens to prevent token replay as described in Section 4.8.1.1.2.
+Authorization and resource servers SHOULD use mechanisms for sender- constrained access tokens to prevent token replay as described in Section 4.8.1.1.2 of {{I-D.ietf-oauth-security-topics}}.
 The use of Mutual TLS for OAuth 2.0 {{RFC8705}} is RECOMMENDED.

 It is RECOMMENDED to use end-to-end TLS.
-If TLS traffic needs to be terminated at an intermediary, refer to Security BCP Section 4.11 for further security advice.
+If TLS traffic needs to be terminated at an intermediary, refer to Section 4.11 of {{I-D.ietf-oauth-security-topics}}
+for further security advice.

 ### Access Token Privilege Restriction